JessSiuzdak/MicroviewFrequencyAnalyzer/README.md

 ============================

 As a first project for my new Microview Arduino I wanted to produce a simple frequency analyzer.
-It's just a piece of fun, and most of the work was even done by other people:
+It was just for fun, and most of the work was done by other people:
 a) The Fast Fourier Transform library: http://wiki.openmusiclabs.com/wiki/ArduinoFFT
 b) Analysis about the Arduino's sampling capabilities: